Botswana–Namibia relations: Disputes

 two countries.
-In December 1999, Judges at the World Court ruled that the island belongs to Botswana.
+In December 1999, judges at the World Court ruled that the island belongs to Botswana.
 In the Caprivi Strip, the UNHCR reported that between October 1998 and February 1999 more than 2,400 Namibians crossed south into Botswana.

 The Okavango Delta in Botswana is an area famous internationally for its birds and wildlife and an important source of tourist revenue, but depends on the Okavango River which flows from Angola via Namibia.
 In 1997 Namibia had been facing an extended drought and announced plans to divert water from the river, which threatened to become a serious issue between the two countries.

 Namibia has been critical of Botswana's "shoot to kill" policy against wildlife poachers.
-In 2015 and in 2020 several Namibians were killed as suspected poachers by the Botswana military.
+In 2015 and in 2020 several Namibians were killed as suspected poachers by the Botswanan military.